amdw/enginecloud/README.md

 ## Leela Chess Zero

+[Leela Chess Zero](https://lczero.org/) is a chess engine based on deep neural networks.
+As mentioned in the introduction, it aims to use similar techniques to AlphaZero.

-At the time of writing, Leela Chess Zero is much harder to get working than Stockfish, for a few reasons:
+It's another incredible open source project, but it's not as accessible as Stockfish.
+At the time of writing, Leela Chess Zero is much harder to get working, for a few reasons:

 * There is no pre-built binary for Linux: we have to build it from source.
 (The way we do this is based on [the LC0